 Kaity Tong, known for her professionalism, warmth, and quick wit, is one of the most popular local news anchors in the New York market.
-She anchors the Emmy Award- winning PIX News on weekends.
+She anchors the Emmy Award- winning PIX 11 News at 5 and 10 on weekends.

 It was while she was at Stanford that Kaity began her broadcasting career, by accident, getting what she thought would be just a summer job as morning editor and producer for KCBS All-News Radio in San Francisco.

 The summer job turned into a year-long stint at the top all-news radio station in San Francisco.
 Kaity managed to complete her Masters in Asian Studies, but was sidetracked by the news business, and never completed her doctoral dissertation.

 She began her television career as a reporter for KPIX-TV in San Francisco.
 Originally hired as a writer for the station, Kaity was asked to do an on-air test and was promoted on the spot to a street reporter, where her first report was on the “new” carts that carried people around the airport.

 Shortly after that, Kaity was hired as the co-anchor of the number-one rated 5 p.m. and 10 p.m. newscasts on KCRA-TV, the NBC affiliate in Sacramento, CA. While at KCRA, her community service and involvement in local affairs was acknowledged by the United Way, the California State Legislature and the Sacramento City Council.

 Two years later, Kaity was recruited by WABC-TV and moved to New York, where she began as a general correspondent and co-anchor of the “Weekend News Edition”, before co-anchoring the 5pm and 11pm newscasts.
 While at WABC, Kaity worked alongside news veterans Roger Grimsby, Bill Beutel and Tom Snyder.